japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetReader.md

 In the end, `fetchSpecificOffsets` creates a collection of Kafka's `TopicPartition` and `position` (using the <<consumer, Kafka Consumer>>).

-NOTE: `fetchSpecificOffsets` is used when `KafkaSource` link:spark-sql-streaming-KafkaSource.adoc#fetchAndVerify[fetches and verifies initial partition offsets].
+NOTE: `fetchSpecificOffsets` is used when `KafkaSource` link:spark-sql-streaming-KafkaSource.md#fetchAndVerify[fetches and verifies initial partition offsets].

 === [[createConsumer]] Creating Kafka Consumer -- `createConsumer` Internal Method